Basic Concept of Union Find Algorithm

 .

-Determining this type of "equivalence relation" is very practical, such as when compilers determine different variable references to the same memory object, or when calculating social network friend circles, and so on.
+Determining this "equivalence relation" is highly practical, such as when compilers identify different variable references to the same memory object, or in calculating friend circles in social networks, etc.

-The dynamic connectivity problem involves providing a graph structure as input, performing several "union operations", and possibly querying whether any two nodes are "connected", or finding out how many "connected components" exist in the current graph.
+The dynamic connectivity problem involves giving you a graph structure, performing several "union operations," and possibly querying whether any two nodes are "connected," or how many "connected components" currently exist in the graph.

-Our goal is to design a data structure that performs union operations and queries with minimal time complexity.
+Our goal is to design a data structure that performs union and query operations with minimal time complexity.

 Why We Need the Union-Find Algorithm